The Hebrew Yehovah vs. the Roman Yahweh

 God said to Moses: You want to know My name?
 I am called by My deeds.
 I might be called E-l Sha-dai, or Tzevakot, or Elokim, or HaVaYaH.
 When I judge My creatures, I am called Elokim.
 When I wage war on the wicked, I am called Tzevaot.
 When I tolerate the sins of man, I am called E-l Sha-dai.
 When I have compassion on My world, I am called Ha-Va-Ya-H…”

 This utterance of the Tetragrammaton, יְהוָֹה, Yehovah, is in agreement with all Hebrew grammar and phonetic rules.
 This is how the Name Yehovah, bless be His Name, has been preserved by the Sages.

 However, is there any evidence in the Hebrew Scripture preserved by Yehovah Himself for us to know how to utter His Name?

 The Hebraic poetry as evidence of the correct utterance of the Tetragrammaton

-One of the strongest evidences of the correct pronunciation of the Tetragrammaton יְהוָֹה Yehovah can be found in the Hebraic poetry.
+One of the strongest pieces of evidence of the correct pronunciation of the Tetragrammaton יְהוָֹה Yehovah can be found in the Hebraic poetry.
 We need to know that unlike the western poetry which heavily relies on rhyming at the end of verses, the Hebraic poetry uses a different type of rhymes called Hebrew puns.

 This type of poetry can be best seen in Psa 122:6 which says in English: